mirror/processhacker/trunk/README.txt

  * Getting heap information
  * Viewing DEP status and other additional information.

+Additionally, Process Hacker includes a separate tool called Injector which has the following capabilities:
+ * Getting the command line of a process (by injecting a remote thread)
+ * Forcing a process to start another process (by injecting a remote thread)

 Process Hacker has an embedded help file (accessible through Hacker > Help).